Noncurrent liabilities: A how-to guide for understanding business solvency ratios

 The total debt ratio

 The total debt ratio is the simplest of the three solvency metrics and can be used for a macro view of whether the company can pay its bills.
 The formula is (Total Debt ÷ Total Assets).
-That incorporates all current and noncurrent liabilities along with liquid and illiquid assets, including unsold inventory.
+That incorporates all current and noncurrent liabilities along with liquid and non liquid assets, including unsold inventory.
 It’s a quick calculation, but it doesn’t tell the whole story.

 Why noncurrent liabilities are essential in accounting